-How Can I Tell what is a Reasonable Settlement?
+How Can I Tell What is a Reasonable Settlement in a Civil Case?

 Whether through mediation or just the ordinary course of your attorney negotiating with the other side, you are likely to face a decision or series of decisions about what you are willing to do or accept to settle the case.

 This is normal.
 Over 97% of civil cases settle before going to trial.
 It is also normal to be unsure how to think about a reasonable settlement.